 5. Makeup (the Standard Kind)

 The makeup aisle at your local dollar store can offer tools for some truly awesome 3D SFX.
-Very white highlighter or white liquid eyeshadow and very dark colors – black or darkest brown – add light and shadow to your makeup.
+Very white highlighter or white liquid eyeshadow and very dark colors – black, charcoal gray or darkest brown – add light and shadow to your makeup.